310mc/https-310mc.github.io-tl/source/_posts/other/test.md

 {% img /img/es/es2mainstory/chiakibcg.jpg %}

 {% bubble Chiaki grin %}
-We don't have to try and do everything all on our own. *All for one, one for all!*
+We don't have to try and do everything all by ourselves. *All for one, one for all!*
 {% endbubble %}

 <small>You can listen to the voiced line [here](https://youtu.be/n7ySxYtmWRE?t=616).</small>